Jasonnugraha/IoT-RainProject/README.md

 # IoT-RainProject
-For Monitoring purpose, using Thingsboard and Flask
+For Monitoring purpose, using Thingsboard, AWS and HTML/Javascript